Plan Your Retirement With AWM

 By contributing to an RRSP, you may realize immediate tax benefits at a time when your income is generally highest.
 The income earned in your RRSP is not taxed until it is withdrawn and your investments grow tax sheltered.
 By the time you begin to withdraw the funds at retirement, you will probably be in a lower tax bracket than during your earning years.
 Funds withdrawn at that time will benefit from this lower tax rate.

 You can choose from basic RRSP investments like mutual funds, GICs, and Canada Savings Bonds.
 These are handled by a portfolio manager.
 These RRSPs can include things like mutual funds and GICs.

 Tax deferment is the big advantage of a registered plan like an RRSP over a non-registered plan.
 However, non-registered plans can give you a wider range of investment options and they don’t have the dollar restrictions that RRSPs do.
 RRSPs limit how much you can contribute in any given year.

 This type of RRSP lets you take advantage of income splitting.
+This will potentially reduce the families overall tax bill in retirement by more evenly splitting sources of Retirement Income.
 If your spouse has a lower income than you that means your spouse likely is in a lower income tax bracket.
-This means that the income he or she eventually draws from the RRSP would get taxed at the spouse's lower tax rate.
+This means that the income he or she eventually draws from the RRSP would get taxed at the spouse’s lower tax rate.